-- O The nature of stormwater discharge and run-on at the site, including factors such as impervious surfaces, slopes and site drainage features; - o The range of soil particle sizes expected to be present on the site. - Direct discharges from your stormwater controls to vegetated areas of your site to increase sediment removal and maximize stormwater infiltration, including any natural buffers, unless infeasible.
+- The nature of stormwater runoff and run-on at the site, including factors such as impervious surfaces, slopes and site drainage features; - The range of soil particle sizes expected to be present on the site. - Direct discharges from your stormwater controls to vegetated areas of your site to increase sediment removal and maximize stormwater infiltration, including any natural buffers, unless infeasible.
 Use velocity dissipation devices if necessary to prevent erosion when directing stormwater to vegetated areas. - If any stormwater flow becomes or will be channelized at your site, you must design erosion and sediment controls to control both peak flowrates and total stormwater volume to minimize channel and streambank erosion and scour in the immediate vicinity of discharge points. - If you install stormwater conveyance channels, they must be designed to avoid unstabilized areas on the site and to reduce erosion, unless infeasible.
 In addition, you must minimize erosion of channels and their embankments, outlets, adjacent streambanks, slopes, and downstream waters during discharge conditions through the use of erosion controls and velocity dissipation devices within and along the length of any constructed stormwater conveyance channel, and at any outlet to provide a non-erosive flow velocity. - E.H.2.2.3 Natural Buffers.
-For any stormwater discharges from earth-disturbing activities within 50 feet of a waters of the state, you must comply with one of the following compliance alternatives: - 1.
-Maintain a 50-foot undisturbed natural buffer between earth-disturbing activities and the waters of the state; or - 2.
-Provide and maintain less than 50 feet of an undisturbed natural buffer zone and supplement by installing erosion and sediment controls that achieve a modeled or calculated sediment load reduction equivalent to a undisturbed natural buffer zone; or - 3.
-If infeasible to provide and maintain an undisturbed natural buffer zone of any size, implement erosion and sediment controls that achieve a modeled or calculated sediment load reduction equivalent to a 50-foot undisturbed natural buffer zone.
+For any stormwater discharges from earth-disturbing activities within 50 feet of a water of the U.S., you must comply with one of the following compliance alternatives: - 1.
+Maintain a 50-foot undisturbed natural buffer between earth-disturbing activities and the water of the U.S.; or - 2.
+Provide an undisturbed natural buffer that is less than 50 feet, permit registrant must implement one or more of the BMPs listed below to control and treat sediment and turbidity: - Compost berms, compost blankets, or compost socks; - Erosion control mats; - Takifiers used in combination with perimeter sediment controls; - Approved water treatment by electro-coagulation, flocculation, or filtration; and/or - Other substantially equivalent sediment or turbidity control measures approved by DEQ or agent. - 3.
 Ensure all discharges are treated by control measures prior to entering the natural buffer. - 4.
+Delineate and clearly mark off all natural buffers.

-There are exceptions when buffer requirements do not apply: - The natural buffer has already been eliminated by preexisting development disturbances: - The disturbance is for a water-dependent structure or earth-disturbing approved under a CWA section 404 permit. - E.H.2.2.4 Soil or sediment stockpiles.
+There are exceptions when buffer requirements do not apply:

+- The natural buffer has already been eliminated by preexisting development disturbances; - The disturbance is for a water-dependent structure or earth-disturbing approved under a CWA section 404 permit. - E.H.2.2.4 Soil or sediment stockpiles.
 In addition to the requirements in E.H.2.1.5, you must locate any piles outside of any natural buffers established under E.H.2.2.3. - E.H.2.2.5 Sediment basins.
-In addition to the requirements in E.H.2.1.6, you must locate sediment basins outside of any surface waters and any natural buffers established under E.H.2.2.3, and you must utilize outlet structures that withdraw water from the surface, unless infeasible. - E.H.2.2.6 Native topsoil preservation.
-You must preserve native topsoil removed during clearing, grading, or excavation, unless infeasible.
-Store topsoil in a manner that will maximize its use in reclamation or final vegetative stabilization (e.g., by keeping the topsoil stabilized with seed or similar measures).
-This requirement does not apply if the intended function of the disturbed area dictates that topsoil be disturbed or removed.
+In addition to the requirements in E.H.2.1.6, you must locate sediment basins outside of any surface waters and any natural buffers established under E.H.2.2.3, and you must utilize outlet structures that withdraw water from the surface, unless infeasible.